telehash/telehash-js/README.md

 ## Discovery Mode

-By default links can only be established with a known hashname, which requires apps to have an independent way to exchange hashnames beforehand.
-Discovery mode enables a server model where an endpoint can accept links from new hashnames it doesn't know yet.
-This means that the endpoint will reveal itself to unknown and not-yet-trusted hashnames, it can be discovered by anyone with access to a local network or it's network information so the mode should be used sparingly or only in public server models.
+Discovery mode enables any network transport to send un-encrypted announcements to any other endpoints that are available locally only.
+This can be used to automatically establish a link to a local peer when there is no other mechanism to exchange keys, such as when they are offline.

-Discovery mode also enables any supported network transport to announce and discover other endpoints that are simultaneously discoverable locally.
-This can be used for initial pairing of two hashnames.
+It is important to note that this should be used sparingly, as anything on a local network will be made aware of the sending hashname.
+While this is generally very low risk, it should not be left on by default except in special cases.

 ````js
 mesh.discover(true); // to enable